z-felixhan/dow-low-5/README.md

 # Dow-Low-5

-Takes the Dow Low 5 on a daily basis.
+Gives a list of the DOW Low 5 stocks.
 Has dependencies on URLIB.REQUEST and BeautifulSoup modules in Python 3.